LEGION

 • Adapter Conformance — Schema tests, cross-reference validation, max_prompt_size / known_quirks

-• Codebase Mapper — Dependency risk assessment, test coverage correlation in CODEBASE.md
+• Codebase Mapper — Architecture docs, risk assessment, test coverage correlation, and searchable map artifacts

-• Polymath Advanced — Onboard, compare, and debate modes in /legion:explore
+• Polymath Design Discovery — Research-first clarification and approach comparison in /legion:explore

 • Authority & Conflict — Escalation protocol, agent-to-agent communication conventions